 NHBC is exposed to the risk that changes in interest rates and/or inflation adversely affect the value of its investments and liabilities.
-The Company seeks to minimise this risk by trying to select investments that match the characteristics of its liabilities.
+The company seeks to minimise this risk by trying to select investments that match the characteristics of its liabilities.

 NHBC is also indirectly exposed to market risk on the pension scheme's assets and liabilities.
-The pension scheme's investments also consist mainly of equities, government bonds and corporate bonds.
+The pension scheme's investments also consist mainly of government bonds and corporate bonds.
 The scheme also tries to minimise its market risk by selecting investments that match the characteristics of its liabilities.

-NHBC holds capital to absorb market value fluctuations in its assets and liabilities and the amount of capital held against market risk as at 31 March 2021 on a Standard Formula measure was £120.2m (2020: £100.5m).
+NHBC holds capital to absorb market value fluctuations in its assets and liabilities and the amount of capital held against market risk at 31 March 2023 on a standard formula measure was £92.7m (2022: £111.1m).

-NHBC has an internal Investment Function in order to deliver a better understanding and ownership of market risk internally.
-NHBC retain the use, in a reduced capacity, of external investment consultants for additional support when required.
+NHBC has an internal Investment Function to deliver a better understanding and ownership of market risk internally.